 To run a macro contained in another workbook, use the Application.Run command as follows:

-The single quotation marks are needed when the workbook name contains a space.
+The single quotation marks around the workbook name are required when the workbook name contains a space.

-If there is no space, the single quotation marks are not required.
-The code will still run correctly if they are included, so I prefer to use them for consistency.
+If there is no space, the single quotation marks are optional.
+The code will still run correctly if they are included.
+I prefer to use them for consistency and reducing risk if the code were changed.

 Run a macro contained in another workbook based on a variable